 CaSE’s principal function is to own and manage the public open spaces, play areas, and community facilities at Caddington Woods, but was also established to deliver wider community benefits to the residents of the two parishes of Caddington and Slip End.

-CaSE has been endowed with a number of affordable homes on the new Caddington Woods development.
+CaSE has been endowed with a number of affordable homes on the Caddington Woods estate.
 The income from these homes will be used to maintain the delightful green spaces and community facilities, including a low carbon community centre, publicly accessible woodlands and play area.
 It also supports the running of a community bus service providing a link between the new neighbourhood at Caddington Woods and the surrounding areas.

-CaSE provides a FREE demand-led bus service
+CaSE Community Trust provides a FREE of charge 230 bus service!

 These fully equipped modern facilities set within parkland trees and located opposite the Community Centre, are to be the focus for both children’s play and a range of community activities including organised community play schemes, events and other activities.